 There will be two (2) quizzes throughout the course.
 Each quiz consists of 60 multiple-choice questions that are focused on the content of the textbook.
-Quiz #1 covers Chapters 1 - 5 and Tech in Focus 1.
-Quiz #2 covers Chapters 6 - 10 and Tech in Focus 2 and 3.
+Quiz #1 covers Chapters 1 - 5.
+Quiz #2 covers Chapters 6 - 10.
 You will only have one attempt for each quiz and this one attempt will be automatically timed by the CourseLink system.
 You will have 60 minutes to complete the quiz.